facebook/react-native-website/docs/transforms.md

 {
   transform: [
     {
+      matrix: [
-      matrix: [1, 0.5, 0, 0, 0.5, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1]
+        1, 0.5, 0, 0, 0.5, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1,
+      ],
+    },
+  ];
 }
-  ]
-}
 ```

 :::note
 Matrix transforms are useful when you need to apply pre-calculated transformation matrices, such as those from animation libraries or when building UI editor applications.
-For simple transformations, it's recommended to use the individual transform properties (scale, rotate, translate, etc.) as they are more readable.
+For basic transformations, it's recommended to use the individual transform properties (scale, rotate, translate, etc.) as they are more readable.
 :::

 | Type                                                                                                                                                                                                                                                                                                          | Required |